-- fraud against the law (eg, fraudulent manipulation of the rules on recognition and enforcement of foreign decisions); - fraud against the court (eg, if the claimant fraudulently determined its residence in a foreign country in order to base the jurisdiction in that country); - fraud with regard to the judgment (eg, in the case of a claimant pleading before a foreign jurisdiction with the intent to come back to France in order to enforce the decision, knowing that under these conditions the judge of recognition and enforcement would apply only an attenuated public policy and not the full public policy); and - fraud with regard to the rights of defence (eg, a claimant's manipulations in order to deprive the defendant of the possibility to correctly defend its rights).
+- fraud against the law (eg, fraudulent manipulation of the rules on recognition and enforcement of foreign decisions); - fraud against the court (eg, if the claimant fraudulently determined its residence in a foreign country in order to base the jurisdiction in that country): - fraud with regard to the judgment (eg, in the case of a claimant pleading before a foreign jurisdiction with the intent to come back to France in order to enforce the decision, knowing that under these conditions the judge of recognition and enforcement would apply only an attenuated public policy and not the full public policy) (see, for instance, Court of Cassation, First Civil Chamber, 4 May 2017, Appeal No. 16-13.645); and fraud with regard to the rights of defence (eg, a claimant's manipulations in order to deprive the defendant of the possibility to correctly defend his or her rights).